 Sure, there are different variations out there, but it doesn’t mean that they are the correct ways to make them with the correct ingredients.
-Always do a double take if a recipe says, “Authentic.”
+Always do a double-take if a recipe says, “Authentic.”

-I’ve seen shakshuka served up a couple different ways.
+I’ve seen shakshuka served up a couple of different ways.
 There are some recipes out there that have different herbs over the top or even cheeses.

 I’m all about doing things classically and the way they were intended to be created, served and eaten.
 All of my research says that it’s served up with fresh bread.